waihongchung/dress/README.md

 	- `DRESS.group` - Organize the subjects into groups based on the specified feature.
 	- `DRESS.merge` - Create a new array of subjects by merging several arrays of subjects based on the values of the specified feature.
 	- `DRESS.pluck` - Create a new array of containing the values of the specified features, and optionally add a back reference to the subject.
+	- `DRESS.oneHot` - Apply One-Hot Encoding on the specified features.
+	- `DRESS.hotOne` - Reverse One-Hot Encoding on the specified features.

 - `dress-sorting.js` contains methods for sorting array of subjects.
 	- `DRESS.sort` - Multilevel mixed data type sorting.